Humanitarian Action (Online)

 How and where is humanitarian aid given, and how does it interact with the political and military complexities of emergency contexts?
 How have critiques of humanitarian aid, including from recipients, impacted on humanitarian action?
 How does South-to-South assistance in emergencies change, challenge or complement the concepts and practice of humanitarianism?

-Why study MSc Humanitarian Action (Online) at SOAS
+Why study MSc Humanitarian Action (Online) at SOAS?

-- SOAS is ranked 3rd in the world for Development Studies (QS World University Rankings 2024).
+- SOAS is ranked 5th in the world for Development Studies (QS World University Rankings 2025)

-- We're ranked 6th in UK for graduate employability (QS World University Rankings 2023).
+- We are ranked 2nd in the world for Academic Reputation (QS World University Rankings 2025)

-- Our academic staff create an intellectually stimulating and challenging space across the many branches of international development and humanitarianism that make up Development Studies.
+- Our academic staff create an intellectually stimulating and challenging space across the many branches of international development and humanitarianism that make up Development Studies

-- All modules engage with questions of climate crisis, recognising its impact and interaction with processes of inequality and change.
+- All modules engage with questions of climate crisis, recognising its impact and interaction with processes of inequality and change

-Our staff specialise in a range of thematic areas including sustainability and climate change, migration and displacement, conflict, humanitarian action, labour, political ecology, and aid and institutions.
+- Our staff specialise in a range of thematic areas including sustainability and climate change, migration and displacement, conflict, humanitarian action, labour, political ecology, and aid and institutions

-Combined with exceptional resources and our interdisciplinary approach, we offer a unique learning and research opportunity for our diverse and vibrant student community.
+- Combined with exceptional resources and our interdisciplinary approach, we offer a unique learning and research opportunity for our diverse and vibrant student community

 Information for international students